How to Rank on ChatGPT, Perplexity & AI Overviews (Without Paying for GEO)

 Write a better version.
 More current.
 More specific.
 Submit it to the same platforms the original came from.

-Google AI Overviews actively favors fresh content on fast-moving topics.
+Google AI Overviews actively favor fresh content on fast-moving topics.
 The 2023 article that's been sitting on page one is vulnerable.
 Your updated version beats it because it's more accurate right now, not because of your domain authority.

 Feed GSC data back to your AI#